EduApps-CDG/OpenDX/README.md

 ## Improved Performance
 We believe that Linux should have a native implementation of DirectX, which will provide improved performance and compatibility compared to compatibility layers such as Wine.
 Although the project is still in development and we have a long way to go, we are committed to bringing you the best possible experience when playing DirectX games on Linux.

+Here's a list of what OpenDX does better than Windows:
+* dxdiag: Even on 11th gen Intel CPUs, dxdiag takes some time to open on Windows.
+On OpenDX, it opens instantly.
+Also, in the System tab, OpenDX shows the correct date and time, while Windows shows the date and time when dxdiag was opened (*lol*).

 ## Join the OpenDX Community
 We need your help to make OpenDX a success.